 Lately, I have been making time each day to do Ecstatic Breathwork, which is basically meditation with heavy breathing and resulting tingling sensations.
 It really does what it says on the tin, and afterwards, I feel deeply embodied in such a present way without any stories going on in my head.

 All yoga traditions talk about breathing as the most important part of yoga because the practice of pranayam means managing our energy, our life force, chi, or prana.
 Not only that but we can tap into the universal life force known as shakti and raise the kundalini.
-I have known this theoretically and done various breathing practices but never had the experiences yogis talk about, until I took Scott Schwenk’s class (online – see enriching technology).
+I have known this theoretically and done various breathing practices but never had the experiences yogis talk about, until I took Scott Schwenk’s class online, over on commune.
 Now I know how much creating and connecting I can do, just by breathing.
 It is electrifying and I love it.

 The nicest thing about breathwork is that the goal is not to create anything or try to relax or release, it is purely about experiencing the present moment as it happens and being present in the body.
 Schwenk says that as we do this practice – and my goodness, he walks his talk, he literally sparkles with fresh energy – we can gradually release all that does not serve us, leaving us to be present in the moment and unfettered, as ultimately that’s how we all want to feel.
 And, we feel all stirred up again when life gets us down, we can return to the practice, return to our breath, anytime we like.